-The Mount Baldy bike climb is a popular Southern California climb that offers a very difficult route and an alternate less challenging but more scenic route with much less traffic (Glendora Mountain Road).
 The Mt.
-Baldy route merges with GMR at mile 8 (at the town of Mt.
-Baldy, population 369) and they share the last 5 miles to the finish at Mt.
+Baldy bike climb is a popular Southern California climb that offers a very difficult route and an alternate less challenging but more scenic route with much less traffic (Glendora Mountain Road).
+The Mt.
+Baldy route merges with GMR at mile 8, at the town of Mt.
+Baldy (population 369) and the two routes share the last five miles to the finish at Mt.
 Baldy Ski Resort.

 Begin climb by riding up Mt.
-Baldy Rd. from its “T” intersection with N. Mills Ave.
+Baldy Road from its “T” intersection with N. Mills Ave.

 Sign just before the left turn to the ski resort parking lot.

-1 of the 12 switchbacks on the last 3 miles
+One of the 12 switchbacks on the last three miles.

-O.k. - we are only a few miles from LA, but it gets rural quick
+Though we’re only a few miles from LA, it gets rural quick.

 AMGEN TOUR OF CALIFORNIA

-After stage 6 of the 2019 Tour of California is complete, Mt.
-Baldy will have been a stage finish 5 of the 18 years the Tour has been held (each year since 2006).
+After Stage 6 of the 2019 Tour of California is complete, Mt.
+Baldy will have been a stage finish five of the 18 years the Tour has been held (each year since 2006).
 The route on the Mt.
-Baldy stage is always the same route:
+Baldy stage is always the same route, as follows:

-The route for all 5 ToC Mt.
-Baldy mountain-top finish stages (2019 Map)
+The route for all five ToC Mt.
+Baldy mountain-top finish stages (2019 Map).

 After Mt.
 Hamilton in Northern California (East Bay/Silicon Valley), Mt.
 Baldy has been included in more Amgen Tours than any other mountain climb.